PaymentSuite/paymentsuite/README.md

 StripeBundle allows developer to specify the route of controller where stripe payment is processed.
 By default, this value is `/payment/stripe/execute` but this value can be changed in configuration file.
-Anyway, the bundle routes must be parsed by the framework, so these lines must be included into routing.yml file
+Anyway StripeBundle's routes must be parsed by the framework, so these lines must be included into routing.yml file

     stripe_payment_routes:
         resource: .